Ongoing tornado recovery at Wegerzyn Gardens MetroPark

 DAYTON, Ohio (WDTN) – A month and a half after the Memorial Day tornadoes, repairs are still happening at some Five Rivers MetroPark attractions.

-As of Tuesday, July 16, the Wegerzyn Gardens MetroPark’s boardwalk was still shuttered to the community until significant repairs can be made.
+As of Tuesday, July 16, the Wegerzyn Gardens MetroPark’s boardwalk is still shuttered to the community until significant repairs can be made.

 At Wegerzyn, the tornadoes downed multiple trees in the natural areas and sliced through the boardwalk.